 Are you ready for residence?

 We are excited to welcome you to your new home away from home!
-This might be your first time moving into residence, but don’t worry. we’ve got everything under control.
-Our housing team members have got moving in down to a science.
+This might be your first time moving into residence but don’t worry. we’ve got everything under control.
+Our Housing team has move-in down to a science.

-To facilitate distancing and traffic flow inside and outside our residences, you have been assigned a move-in timeslot.
+Fall 2024 Move-In will take place on Friday, August 30 and Saturday, August 31.
+To help us manage traffic flow and ensure you have a positive move-in experience, you will be assigned a move-in timeslot in August.
 If your assigned time does not work for you, you can modify it in the Housing Portal based on availability.

 Follow your Move-In Map directions to ensure you arrive in the right area of campus for check-in.
 With high traffic volume, you can anticipate that campus will be busy!